Diabetic Neuropathic Pain Management

 Testing for diabetic neuropathy is done based on diabetic neuropathic pain symptoms, medical history and a physical exam.
 Things like muscle strength and tone, sensitivity to touch, deep tendon reflexes, temperature and vibration are likely to be checked for by your physician.

-Diabetic Neuropathic Pain Treatment Options:
+Diabetic Neuropathic Pain Management Treatment Options:

 Early diagnosis and treatment offer the best chance for diabetic neuropathic pain management and preventing more-severe problems, although there is no known cure for the condition.
 Some things you can do to help slow nerve damage include keeping blood pressure and glucose levels under control, maintaining a healthy diet and weight, getting plenty of physical activity, avoiding alcohol and smoking cessation.
 Regular follow up with your primary care physician to optimize your health conditions is highly recommended to prevent and maintain diabetes related symptoms.
-If you do have diabetic neuropathic pain symptoms, there are a number of diabetic neuropathic pain treatment options that may help with pain management or eliminate the painful symptoms you may experience:
+If you do have diabetic neuropathic pain symptoms, there are a number of diabetic neuropathic pain management and treatment options that may help with pain management or eliminate the painful symptoms you may experience:

 - Neurostimulation Therapy